 (b) The water pipe is placed on a solid shelf excavated at one side of the common trench with a minimum clear horizontal distance of at least 12 inches from the sewer pipe.

 (22) Septage management.
-A person may not dispose of wastewater, septage, or sewage-contaminated materials in any location or manner not authorized by the department.
+A person may not dispose of wastewater, septage, or sewage-contaminated materials in any location or manner not authorized by DEQ.